This hilarious hokkien music video “Jiak Pa Buay” shows how storytelling is used digitally by Singapore Government (courtesy of Gov.SG YouTube)

 Embracing online public services makes a lot of sense in Singapore, considering how digitally connected we are as a nation.

-According to IDA’s Infocomm statistics, mobile phone penetration rate reached a staggering 148% in Singapore (ie 1.5 smartphones per person).
+According to IMDA’s Infocomm statistics, mobile phone penetration rate reached a staggering 148% in Singapore (ie 1.5 smartphones per person).
 What’s more, we have 1.35 million residential wired broadband subscriptions, and over 10 million wireless broadband subscriptions.

 Online services alone are useless if citizens and residents do not know about them.
 This is where digital marketing comes in.
 According to Financial Times, Digital Marketing is broadly defined as…